riscognition/GBUWorkflow2022/README.md

 3. The code must be hosted within a Virtual Machine (VM) of CreoDias to have access to their EO Data repository.
 For this purpose a Dockerfile is provided, which can be used to create an Image, that can be built and run within the Creodias VM.
 4. Alternatively, if you have access to a EO repository on your local drive you can run the Code locally with minimal adjustments.
 (See line 61 in scene.py for instructions)

+A Docker Image is provided to run our code on the CreoDIAS VM.
+Build the image with the following command so that the CreoDias EO repository is mounted on the Docker container:

+docker run \
+    --rm \
+    -it \
+    -p 8888:8888 \
+    --mount type=bind,source="/eodata",target=/project/eodata \
+    --mount source=volresults,target=/project/results \
+    --mount source=volnotebooks,target=/project/notebooks \
+    stefanosedano/gbu_workflow_2022

 Furthermore to run the code the python packages as specified in the requirements.txt must be satisfied.
 (3.10.5) However, the file run_GHS_S2Net.py has heavier requirements specified at https://github.com/ec-jrc/GHS-S2Net.
 It is recommended to create 2 seperate Virtual Environments.
 One for running GHS-S2Net and one for everything else.